-Semana Santa en Guatemala (Holy Week in Guatemala) Posted by sasha on May 8, 2019 in Holidays, Spanish Culture, Travel
+Semana Santa en Guatemala (Holy Week in Guatemala) Posted by sasha on May 8, 2019 in Spanish Culture

 When I started doing research before our move to Latin America a few years ago, I had a list of things I really wanted to experience.
 Visiting Machu Picchu, hiking in Patagonia, seeing lucha libre in Mexico, and experiencing Holy Week in Guatemala were all high up on my list.
 A few weeks ago, I finally got to cross that last item off the list after spending some time in both Antigua and Lake Atitlan.
 Here’s a bit about my time celebrating Semana Santa en Guatemala.

 Semana Santa (Holy Week) refers to the week preceding Pascua (Easter).
 La Semana Santa es la conmemoración de la pasión, la crucifixión y la resurrección de Cristo (Holy Week is the commemoration of the passion, crucifixion, and resurrection of Christ).
 This is a very important time in Latin America, where about 90% of the population are Christian.